jakubcieslik99/pc-picker-admin-panel/README.md

-# PC Picker - Panel Administratorski 🖥️ _(currently being refactored)_
+# PC Picker - Panel Administratorski 🖥️

-🔃 Simple admin panel app used for managing database of the [PC Picker](https://www.github.com/jakubcieslik99/pc-picker) app, written in Java with the use of Swing toolkit.
-Repository contains an IntelliJ IDEA project with a Java app.
+📌 Simple admin panel app used for managing database of the PC Picker app, written in Java with the use of Swing toolkit, at the University of Zielona Góra.
+Repository contains a whole IntelliJ IDEA project.

 ![GitHub top language](https://img.shields.io/github/languages/top/jakubcieslik99/pc-picker-manager)
 ![GitHub repo size](https://img.shields.io/github/repo-size/jakubcieslik99/pc-picker-manager)

 ## Features